Can My Phone be Tracked If Location Service Is Off?

 Part 5.
 How to Stop the Phone Carrier from Tracking My Phone's Location

-If your are Android phone users, you may need to uninstall Caller IQ which is a root-level application.
-However, you may can’t find it since the carriers have made the application invisible to the end user.
+If you are an Android phone user, you may need to uninstall Caller IQ, which is a root-level application.
+However, you may not find it since the carriers have made the application invisible to the end user.

 - Monitor your child's phone remotely to ensure friendly conversations.

-- You can check your child's phone in real-time using screen mirroring and casting.
+- Check your child's phone in real-time using screen mirroring.

 - With live GPS mapping, you can keep them safe.